Maximum wage: Relative earnings limit

 A relative earnings limit is a limit imposed upon a business, to the amount of compensation an individual is allowed, as a specific multiple of a company's lowest earner; or directly relative to the number of individuals a company employs and the average compensation provided to each individual employee, not including a certain percentage of the company's top earners.
 The former implementation has the advantage of limiting wage gaps.
 The latter implementation has the advantage of encouraging employment opportunities, as increasing employment would be a way for employers to boost their maximum earnings.
 A compromise would be to base the limit upon the number of employees had by a specific company and the compensation of that company's lowest earner.

 A weakness in this method is that a company can simply hire outside firms to keep low wage employees off their payroll, while only having the top earning employees on the company's payroll, effectively bypassing the limits.
 However, the hiring of external employees will come at a higher total cost and will reduce company profits, something against which executives are often measured and compensated.

 To moderate self-employed individuals, the maximum could be based on the average compensation of the nation's employed (GDP per capita) and a specific multiplier.
 As the number of self-employed individuals with no employees and who earn an excessive amount of money would be extremely limited, such a measure is unlikely to be implemented.

 Direct earnings limit

 A direct earnings limit is a limit placed directly, usually as a number in terms of currency, upon the amount of compensation any individual is allowed to earn in a given time period.

-Public salary limit

-In 2011 Venezuela announced that from January 2012 its public officials would be subject to salary limits, with different types of official positions subject to different maximum salaries.
-At the highest level, officials may receive salaries no higher than 12 times the minimum wage.
-State governors, for example, may receive a maximum of 9 times the minimum wage.